zuozhenggh/learning-library/developer-library/mytodoreact/frontend/frontend.md

-## MyToDoReact version 1.0.

-Copyright (c) 2021 Oracle, Inc.

-Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Part III -- Frontend (React JS)
+# Frontend (ReactJS)

-## **Summary**
+## Introduction

-In this ~15-minute Part III of the lab you will deploy a pre-built ReactJS application locally then build it for production an host it on the Oracle CLOud Infrastucture.
+In this lab you will deploy a pre-built ReactJS application locally then build it for production an host it on the Oracle Cloud Infrastucture.

+Estimated Lab Time: 15-minutes

+### Objectives

+In this lab, you will:
+- Clone the workshop git repository on your laptop
+- Set the API Gateway endpoint
+- Run the ReactJS frontend code in Dev Mode then Build for Production
+- Host the production build on the Oracle Cloud's object storage

+### Understanding the ReactJS application

 The application is simple; that there is really no need to know React to understand the code.